guptashreyas/Attendance-System-using-Face-Detection/README.md

 scikit-learn
 NumPy
 pandas
-Contributors
-Your Name
-Contributor 1
-Contributor 2
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
 The Haar cascade classifier for face detection is sourced from OpenCV.
 Training data for face recognition is provided by the users during registration.
-Demo
-Link to Demo Video (if available)